awjlogan/emon32/firmware/README.md

 # _emon32_ Firmware

+This describes the firmware provided for the _emon32_.
+The software is intended to be modular, and easily portable to other microcontrollers and implementations.

+## emonLibCM Comparison

+The emonTx does not use a number of the values calculated by the full emonLibCM library.
+The following features are not currently supported:

+  - Assume RMS voltage
+  - RMS Current per CT
+  - Power factor per CT
+  - Apparent power per CT

 ## Compile Time Configuration Options 🧱

 Most compile time options are contained in `firmware/src/emon32.h`.
 The following options are configurable: